tandejun/RegSetWatch/README.md

 ## Forwarding Logs to the Server (Python)

 1. Copy the exported certificate into the same folder as your Python script.
+2. Modify the ip address and port number on frida_local.py